daveg1/sort-algorithm-visualiser/README.md

 - [x] Add dropdown to select algorithm
 - [ ] Implement more algorithms
 - [ ] Form to customise dataset size and range
+- [ ] Add options for random and worst-case datasets
 - [ ] Store history of runs

 ## References